-The patient recruitment in the pivotal phase III study CONCLUDE with cobitolimod in moderate to severe left-sided ulcerative colitis is now ongoing.
-Read more here.
+The patient recruitment in Induction Study 1 of the pivotal phase III program CONCLUDE with cobitolimod in moderate to severe left-sided ulcerative colitis is ongoing.

 Phase III is the final stage of drug development before application for market approval by regulatory authorities.